brainboxdotcc/DPP/docpages/Z_01_FAQ.md

 ## What version of the Discord API does this library support?
 D++ Only supports Discord API v8, the latest version.

+## When I start my bot i get an error: "error while loading shared libraries: libdpp.so: cannot open shared object file: No such file or directory"
+To fix this issue, as root run `ldconfig`: `sudo ldconfig`.
+Log out if your SSH session and log back in, and the bot should be able to find the library.

+## When compiling with voice support, i get an error: "No rule to make target 'sodium_LIBRARY_DEBUG-NOTFOUND', needed by 'libdpp.so'.
+Stop."
+The libsodium package requires pkg-config, but does not check for it when installed.
+Install it as root, e.g. `sudo apt install pkg-config`.
+Rerun cmake again, and rebuild the library.